On the use of ferroelectric material in the detection of dark matter axions: The KTO ferroelectric as a tuning element

+After performing manually extensive optimization operations involving geometrical shapes and positions within the cavity (see examples in Figure~\ref{fig:FerroelectricShapes_and_PositionsStudied}), we finally obtained a tuning system concept based on thin ($l_d\simeq500$ microns, being $l_d$ the thickness of the KTO) ferroelectric films, located close to the cavity side walls (see Figure~\ref{fig:1cav_KTOatSides_Model}\footnote{Note here how the thickness of the metallic housing walls has been displayed, while for the rest of the models in the previous figures it is omitted.}) that provides good results in terms of quality factor, form factor and tuning frequency range.\\

-Next we are going to demonstrate the viability of using KTO films as a tuner element in rectangular cavities.
-To show this, we analyze the model from Figure~\ref{fig:1cav_KTOatSides_Model}\footnote{Note here how the metallic housing has been displayed (being the vacuum or air medium the rest of the space), while for the rest of the models in the previous figures it is omitted, assuming the metallic sections at the external boundaries of the air or dielectric solids.} where a single cavity with two KTO films separated $1.8$~mm from the side walls is shown.
-For this example, we have used the WR-90 rectangular waveguide ($a= 22.86$~mm and $b=10.16$~mm), which works at X-band frequencies (our frequency region for this study).\\
+The haloscope depicted in Figure~\ref{fig:1cav_KTOatSides_Model} is a single cavity with two KTO films separated $1.8$~mm from the side walls.
+For this example, the WR-90 rectangular waveguide section ($a= 22.86$~mm and $b=10.16$~mm), which works at X-band frequencies (our frequency region for this study), is used.\\